 You will not be eligible for Medicare if you have recently moved to the United States or are undocumented.

 You must reside in a U.S. state or territory if you would like to receive Medicare benefits.
 Medicare will not cover treatment in foreign countries.

 Have a question about Medicare eligibility?
-Reach out PolicyScout’s trained consultants on 1-888-912-2132 or email Help@PolicyScout.com for assistance with your Medicare questions.
+Reach out PolicyScout’s trained consultants at 1-888-912-2132 or email Help@PolicyScout.com for assistance with your Medicare questions.

 The federal Medicare program is aimed at people who are 65 and older.
-If you meet the other requirements listed above and are at least 65, you can join Part A and B.
+If you meet the other requirements listed above and are at least 65, you can join parts A and B.

 If you are about to turn 65, you are eligible to enroll three months before the month of your 65th birthday.

 For example, if you turn 65 in June you become eligible for Medicare from March (three months before).